seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 Who worse than a physician
 Would this report become?
 But I consider,
-By medicine life may be prolong’d, yet death
+By medicine life may be prolong'd, yet death
 Will seize the doctor too.
 How ended she?

 **CORNELIUS**
 With horror, madly dying, like her life,
 Which, being cruel to the world, concluded
 Most cruel to herself.
-What she confess’d
+What she confess'd
 I will report, so please you: these her women
 Can trip me, if I err; who with wet cheeks
-Were present when she finish’d.
+Were present when she finish'd.

 **CYMBELINE**
 Prithee, say.

 **CORNELIUS**
-First, she confess’d she never loved you, only
+First, she confess'd she never loved you, only
 Affected greatness got by you, not you:
 Married your royalty, was wife to your place;
-Abhorr’d your person.
+Abhorr'd your person.

 **CYMBELINE**
 She alone knew this;